Anabolic steroids – Adon Health Skip to content

 • Testosterone deficiency (hypogonadism)

-• Muscle wasting due to cancer, AIDS, or other chronic diseases
+• Muscle wasting in cancer, AIDS, or other chronic diseases

 • Delayed puberty in boys